Local alpha-removal strength in the mean-field approximation: Conclusion

-In the present paper, we neglect the rearrangement of the mean fields before and after the removal of an alpha particle.
+In the present paper, we introduce several approximations for feasibility of the numerical computation.
+The BCS approximation can be lifted and replaced by the full HFB calculation.
+It may be of interest to study how the type of the pairing interaction, such as volume or surface or mixed types, affects the $\alpha$-formation properties.
+We also neglect the rearrangement of the mean fields before and after the removal of an $\alpha$ particle.
 The numerical calculation is extremely feasible with this approximation.
 However, it is a drastic approximation even for heavy nuclei.
 Especially, near the doubly closed nuclei, the nuclear shape may be changed, and the approximation may not be justified.
-In order to improve this, the calculation with proper treatment of the rearrangement is currently under progress.
+To improve this, the calculation with proper treatment of the rearrangement is currently under progress.
+This may lead to a quantitative evaluation of the $\alpha$-knockout cross section.
 Furthermore, the inclusion of the proton-neutron pairing is an interesting subject in the future.